NovatecConsulting/developer-security-training/Challenge 4: Sensitive Data Exposure/README.md

 ### Tips:

-1. Tip: Have a look at Challenge 1.2 if you don't know the email.
+1. Tip: Have a look at [Challenge 1.2!](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%20Collection%202:%20Injection) if you don't know the email.

 2. Tip: The admin section of the juice shop could reveal sensitive data.